Finger Eleven: Greatest Hits, Last Night on Earth (2023–present)

-On May 10, 2023, the band released a music video for the song "Together Right", their first new material in over seven years, from their then-upcoming compilation album.
+On May 10, 2023, the band released a music video for the song "Together Right," their first new material in over seven years, from their then-upcoming compilation album.
 Greatest Hits was issued on June 16 of the same year.

-In July 2024, Finger Eleven announced that their eighth studio album would be out in 2025, and in August, they released the first single, "Adrenaline".
+In July 2024, Finger Eleven announced that their eighth studio album would be out in 2025, and in August, they released the first single, "Adrenaline."
 In 2025, the band revealed that the new album would be called Last Night on Earth.

-The album's second single, "Blue Sky Mystery", which features vocals by Filter's Richard Patrick, was released on August 1, 2025.
+The album's second single, "Blue Sky Mystery," which features vocals by Filter's Richard Patrick, was released on August 1, 2025.
 On September 18, the band issued the album's title track as its third single, coinciding with the start of their North American fall tour.
 On the day of the album's release, "The Mountain" was issued as the fourth single.

+Influences

+Finger Eleven have cited influences including Alice in Chains, Soundgarden, Pearl Jam, Rage Against the Machine, Jane's Addiction, Tool, Led Zeppelin, Red Hot Chili Peppers, Faith No More, Deftones, Seal, Blinker the Star, Metallica, Black Sabbath, Guns N' Roses and Genesis.